SwissalpS/minetest_drawers/doc/conventions.md

 coding conventions for drawers mod 2020 reboot
 ===============================================
 This document covers *.lua files, it does not apply to documentation files.
+Please note, this is directed at maintainers, for PRs we welcome if they already conform to these standards but it is not a condition.
+We rather hear from your bright idea, than to miss it because you didn't have time to clean up your code.
+It can however speed up the process if you did follow these guidlines.

 Terms
 -------